eoinkelly/rails-relationship-examples/README.md

 ## Clear thinking and communicating

+> The Biggest Problem in Communication Is the Illusion That It Has Taken Place

 We often discuss database schemas, draw them on on whiteboards etc.

 Common terms in discussion I have heard and used are  _"has many"_, _"has one"_ etc.
-* Common terms in drawing
+In drawings we often use

-    * (arrow with filled in head)
+* An warrow with filled in head to indicate "many"
-    * line with 1 or * at either end
+* line with `1` or `*` at either end
-    * line with nothing at one end and * at the other
+* line with nothing at one end and `*` at the other

+I think should avoid these phrases and notations because they are ambigious.
+They are ambigious because:

-but these are all a bit ambiguous, mostly because they don't tell you what should happen in the "zero case" e.g. does _"A has one B"_ mean "A has exactly one B" or _"A usually has one B but might have none"_
+1. they don't tell you what should happen in the "zero case" e.g. does _"A has one B"_ mean "A has exactly one B" or _"A usually has one B but might have none"_.
+1. Coming from a developer background, we are a bit primed to think of `*` as meaning _0 to many_ because that is how it reads in a regular expression but not everybody involved in data modelling is a developer.
+It seems common in data modelling for it to mean
+ _"one to many"_.

 Fuzzy terms can be _ok_ if we already have knowledge of the domain e.g. if the diagram has _posts_ and _authors_ then we already know some things about how that should behave in the real world.

 However we aren't always working with a domain that we understand.
 If, for example, the diagram is about something more abstract like _A_ and _B_ then we have to rely solely on what's in the diagram rather than expertise we already have on the domain.

-We sometimes use `*` to mean "many" in diagrams but I think we shouldn't because it is ambiguous.

-Coming from a developer background, we are a bit primed to think of `*` as meaning _0 to many_ because that is how it reads in a regular expression but it's not clear in data modelling whether it could also mean _"one to many"_.

-### Relationships come in pairs

-Relationships always appear in pairs.
+### Confusion around what "relationship" actually means

+When we talk about "relationships" in data modelling, we usually refeerring to a pair of relationships

 Every relationship has an "inverse relationship" which goes in the opposite direction.
+This "relationship pair" is often called a _bidirectional relationship_.
+Don't let the singular fool you, a bidirectional relationship is actually two single direction relationships.

 Relationships are _"bidirectional"_.
 Our language and diagrams should reflect this.

+Relationships always appear in pairs.
+We call the pair a bidirectional relationship.

-Instead of saying
+Instead of saying:

 > What is the relationship between Author and Post?

-we should say
+we should probably say something like:

 > There are a pair of relationships between Author and Post.
 What are they?

 When we draw how entities are connected we know we are actually drawing **a pair** of relationships.

-In my (crude) diagrams below, you should read
+My (crude) diagrams below attempt to capture this.
+You can read them as follows:

     [A]{r1}----------------{r2}[B]